-Delivery of Adaptions: Minor adaptations will be prioritised and scheduled in line with our responsive repairs' routine timescales.
+Delivery of Adaptions:

+Minor adaptations will be prioritised and scheduled in line with our responsive repairs' routine timescales.
 Consideration will also be given to tenants' individual circumstances where this should happen sooner.

-Where necessary, we will support the process to adapt properties at short notice where tenants are being discharged from hospital or residential care.
+We will endeavour to support the process to adapt properties at short notice where tenants are being discharged from hospital or residential care.